gkotian/gkotian.github.io/travels/_posts/2010-05-02-farewell-trip-to-tena.md

 round of quick hugs and goodbyes, Lizzy was gone.

 The rest of us then hired a camioneta till Baños, and got into the back.
-Beers appeared magically and were passed around.With all of us riding in the back together, the ride to Baños turned out to be super fun!
+Beers appeared magically and were passed around.
+With all of us riding in the back together, the ride to Baños turned out to be super fun!
 We decided to ditch the earlier plan to take a bus to Tena, and instead checked with our camioneta driver if he would drive us all the way there.
 After a quick round of